-We also lease laboratory space located in Bridgewater for which the initial lease term expires in December 2021.
+We lease laboratory space located in Bridgewater for which we exercised the renewal option to extend the lease term until December 2026.
 In October 2018, we expanded this lease to a total of 28,002 square feet.
 In addition, we lease office space in France, Ireland, the Netherlands, Switzerland and Japan.
+We also lease facilities in California and New Hampshire.